unniznd/admin_console/frontend/README.md

 NEXT_PUBLIC_API_URL=http://localhost:8000
 ```
 5. Navigate to the root directory of the project and run the backend server
-6. Run `yarn dev` to start the frontend server
+6. Run `yarn run dev` to start the frontend server

 ## Routes